py-mine/mcproto/docs/contributing/issue-guide.md

 ## Before creating an issue

-Before opening a new issue with your bug report, please do the following things:
+Before opening a new issue, please do the following things:

 ### Upgrade to latest version

-Chances are that the bug you discovered was already fixed in a subsequent version.
+- For **feature requests**: Verify your proposal isn't already implemented
+- For **bug reports**: Confirm the issue still exists in the latest version

 Thus, before reporting an issue, ensure that you're running the [latest version][changelog] of mcproto.

 !!! warning "Bug fixes are not backported"